-Cell Phones - During live in-person classes or labs, cell phones are to be turned OFF or on silenced during scheduled class periods, unless prior approval has been given from the instructor.
+Cell Phones - Cell phones are to be turned OFF or on silenced during scheduled class periods, unless prior approval has been given from the instructor.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
 Students are not allowed to have cell phones, notebooks, tablets, smart watches, or any other technology devices on their person during exams.
 Students will receive a grade of "F" for the exam if they have a cell phone during an exam.
 Additionally, possession of a cell phone during an exam may be grounds for dismissal from the EMS program and from SPC.
 (See Cheating and Plagiarism on pp 2.).